Skip to main content

 Technology for the Learning and Teaching of School Based Primary Mathematics

-This course aims to introduce the potential and existing primary mathematics leaders and panel heads to the use of ICT in the instructional designs of school based primary mathematics.
-Participants will be introduced to different ICT environments that are relevant to primary school mathematics; specifically, calculator, spreadsheet, dynamic geometry software, graphing, apps and web-based resources.
-Participants will be engaged in using different ICT environments, which could be extended to STEM or STEAM education, to explore primary school mathematics concepts and design teaching tasks under inquiry, problem-solving and collaborative approaches.
-Through hands-on investigation, and experimentation with mathematical concepts and skills, participants will develop knowledge and insight in the technological pedagogical content knowledge of mathematics.
+This course aims to introduce the potential and existing primary Mathematics leaders and panel heads to the use of ICT in the instructional designs of school based primary Mathematics.
+Participants will be introduced to different ICT environments that are relevant to primary school Mathematics; specifically, calculator, spreadsheet, dynamic geometry software, graphing, apps and web-based resources.
+Participants will be engaged in using different ICT environments, which could be extended to STEM or STEAM education, to explore primary school Mathematics concepts and design teaching tasks under inquiry, problem-solving and collaborative approaches.
+Through hands-on investigation, and experimentation with mathematical concepts and skills, participants will develop knowledge and insight in the technological pedagogical content knowledge of Mathematics.

 Medium of Instruction